jeherve/rest-api-post-embeds/readme.txt

 * `jeherve_post_embed_image_params` allows you to specify custom Photon parameters applied to the Featured Images.
 It accepts an array of parameters.
 The accepted parameters are available [here](https://developer.wordpress.com/docs/photon/).
 * `jeherve_post_embed_article_layout` allows you to filter the layout of a single article in the list.
 * `jeherve_post_embed_featured_image` allows you to replace the Featured Image used for each post.
+* `jeherve_post_embed_posts_cache` allows you to control how long the post list is cached.
+* `jeherve_post_embed_featured_cache` allows you to control how long the featured images are cached.

 == Changelog ==

+= 1.3 =
+Release Date: February 3, 2016

+* Change the way Featured Images are called.
+[Featured Images are now named Featured Media in the WP REST API](https://github.com/WP-API/WP-API/pull/2044).
+* Introduce 2 new filters to control how long transients are cached.

 = 1.2.2 =
 Release Date: September 21, 2015